 Historically, the Department has been concerned with our student performance in competency 4, 5, 6, and 9.
 Student performance this year on competency 6 demonstrates an upward trend on this competency.
-In 2018, overall, 56% of students met or exceeded performance on this competency.
-The 74% of students who met or exceeded performance on this competency in 2018 reflects positively on the program, but indicates that there is still more work to do to reach the 80% goal.
+In 2018, overall, 56% of students met or exceeded performance on this competency in 2018 reflects positively on the program, but indicates that there is still more work to do to reach the 80% goal.